-Tax liabilities payable of USD 17 million as of 31 December 2021 comprised of taxes payable in Equatorial Guinea of USD 12.3 million and Tunisia of USD 4.7 million for production from various concessions (31 December 2020: USD 1.3 million relating to Tunisia).
-Advantage was taken in Tunisia of incentives with a tax value of USD 5.5 million that require investment in government approved projects within four years.
+Tax liabilities payable of USD 35.6 million as of 31 December 2022 comprised of taxes payable in Equatorial Guinea of USD 25.8 million and Tunisia of USD 9.7 million for production from various concessions (31 December 2021: USD 17 million comprised of taxes payable in Equatorial Guinea of USD 12.3 million and Tunisia of USD 4.7 million).
+Advantage was taken in Tunisia of incentives with a tax value of USD 9.2 million that require investment in government approved projects within four years.
 Investment plans are being considered and formalised for implementation within the allowed timeframe.